Google Sites is not necessarily the first application that has entered most people’s minds as a platform for building a corporate website.

 1. A Small Business Intranet

-While there are a number of enterprise solutions for building intranets, small businesses that have committed to Google Workspace may want to consider using Google Sites as a company intranet platform.
+While there are several enterprise solutions for building intranets, small businesses committed to Google Workspace may want to consider using Google Sites as a company intranet platform.

 A complaint among corporate intranet users is having to log into “yet another site.”
 If a user is logged into Google Workspace, the user is also automatically logged into the Google Sites-based intranet.